Summary

 Activities

-- A practical listening exercise requires students to fill in the gaps in a short story about personal finance, improving their comprehension skills and introducing new vocabulary in context.
+- Listening comprehension questions based on a short story about personal finance, improving their comprehension skills and introducing new vocabulary in context.

 Vocabulary focus